xbrlus/xbrl-api/api/xbrlChildren.md

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
 For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     `GroupURI=[uri]`  - The extended link role in an XBRL report that is defined by the company.
+For example http://www.babc.com/taxonomy/role/StatementOfFinancialPosition

    **Optional:**

     `Linkbase=[Calculation|Definition|Presentation]` - The type of network relationship.
 This could be a Presentation, Calculation or Definition.
-If this is not entered then all will be returned.
+If this is not entered then the relationship type found first will be returned.

     `Accession=[alpha]` - Filing accession number.
 This is the accession number used as the filing identifier used by the SEC.
 This parameter does not allow a comma separated list.